-Resource requirements were determined for each response strategy applicable to each worst case discharge scenario.
+Resource requirements were determined for each response strategy applicable to each worst-case discharge scenario.
 Resource and personnel requirements are determined based on modelling outputs which indicate the location and intensity of the impact.
 Both deterministic and stochastic modelling was referenced to understand the overall resource requirements and where these resources may need to be located.

-Considerations for resource requirements for each response strategy are outlined in Table 2-2.
+Considerations for resource requirements for each response strategy identified as viable for the Decommissioning - Campaign #1 execution project are outlined in Table 2-2.

 Response Strategy Considerations for resource requirements

 Surveillance and monitoring Time to shoreline impact

 Location and type of oil

-Source control Well and facility design
+Source control Vessel design (i.e.: fuel tank distribution and storage capacity)

-Reservoir characteristics

 Release rates

 Shoreline protection and clean-up Time to shoreline impact

 Type of oil

 Shoreline loading

 Geographical distance of impact

 Location and loading to sensitive receptors

 Shoreline characteristics

 Oiled wildlife response Time to shoreline impact

 Type of oil

 Shoreline loading

 Potential for protected species to be located in the area